gnicol/GitSwarm/perforce_swarm/doc-ee/logs/logs.md

 This file lives in `/var/log/gitswarm/gitlab-rails/githost.log`.

-GitSwarm EE has to interact with git repositories.
+$GitSwarm$ has to interact with git repositories.
 In rare cases, something can go wrong; refer to this log file to know what exactly happened.
-This log file contains all failed requests from GitSwarm EE to git repository.
+This log file contains all failed requests from $GitSwarm$ to git repository.
 In majority of cases this file will be useful for developers only.